 Richard, Elizabeth and actor Stanley Baker enjoying Vallarta

-They maybe thought that a trip to Mexico in a small remote fishing village surrounded by green lush mountains and deserted beaches might keep them away from the paparazzi and the curious prying eyes... they were disappointed when they arrived to the swarming mob in Mexico City.
+They maybe thought that a trip to Mexico in a small remote fishing village surrounded by green lush mountains and deserted beaches might keep them away from the paparazzi and the curious prying eyes... they were disappointed when they arrived in the swarming mob of Mexico City.

 Liz & Dick enjoying the waves in Puerto Vallarta